cspwcspw/ESP32_Footswitches/README.md

 the foot switch, and REVERB turns on.
 Next time you press and release the foot switch, REVERB turns off.

-Other effects may be better with an instantaneous foot switch: the effect is only active while you keep the switch pressed down.
-Some timing and delay functions work well like this.
+Other effects need an instantaneous (sometimes called momentary) foot switch: the effect is only active while you keep the switch pressed down.
+For example, the looper stop switch is instantaneous - a single click on the footswitch will stop the looper playback.
+But if you hold it down for a couple of seconds, it clears the looper memory.

 Each switch on the Boss FS-6 footswich can be selected to be either instantaneous or latching.